BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 - [bottery](https://github.com/rougeth/bottery) - A framework for building bots
 - [JustPy](https://github.com/elimintz/justpy) - JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 - [Ray](https://github.com/ray-project/ray) - Ray is a fast and simple framework for building and running distributed applications.
-- [Airtest](https://github.com/AirtestProject/Airtest) [EN-US] - Cross-Platform UI Automation Framework for Games and Apps.
+- [Airtest](https://github.com/AirtestProject/Airtest) - Cross-Platform UI Automation Framework for Games and Apps.
-- [Sonic](https://github.com/valeriansaliou/sonic) [EN-US] - Sonic is a fast, lightweight and schema-less search backend.
+- [Sonic](https://github.com/valeriansaliou/sonic) - Sonic is a fast, lightweight and schema-less search backend.
 It ingests search texts and identifier tuples that can then be queried against in a microsecond's time.
-- [Masonite](https://github.com/MasoniteFramework/masonite) [EN-US] - The modern and developer centric Python web framework that strives for an actual batteries included developer tool with a lot of out of the box functionality with an extremely extendable architecture.
+- [Masonite](https://github.com/MasoniteFramework/masonite) - The modern and developer centric Python web framework that strives for an actual batteries included developer tool with a lot of out of the box functionality with an extremely extendable architecture.
-- [Eve](https://github.com/pyeve/eve) [EN-US] - Eve is an open source Python REST API framework designed for human beings.
+- [Eve](https://github.com/pyeve/eve) - Eve is an open source Python REST API framework designed for human beings.
 It allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services.
 Eve offers native support for MongoDB, and SQL backends via community extensions.

 [GO TO INDEX](#index)